Since the first Bifrost pick we made back in 2019, Kaotic Artworks has been our go to for premium resin materials.

 If it’s not a contrast in color, then it’s a contrast in texture… That’s learned from photography or visual arts.

-In this case, the black material contrasting with the white, the red material contrasting with the green engraving,
+In this case, the black material contrasting with the white, the red material contrasting with the green engraving, and finally the polished bevels contrasting with the matte faces of the pick.

 All of this is considered.